ComfortDelGro: Outdoor advertising

 Moove Media is the advertising arm of ComfortDelGro and has been in operations since 8 April 2005 through the merger of Comfort Ads and SBS Transit Advertising.
 It marked its launch with several large cows dotted across the island.

+On 1 November 2025, Moove Media took over as the appointed manager of all advertising spaces on all public buses run by SBS Transit, SMRT Buses, Go-Ahead Singapore & Tower Transit Singapore and at all bus interchanges under a single unified Land Transport Authority (LTA) contract.

-As of 2020, Moove Media offers an integrated outdoor advertisement platforms, reaching commuters islandwide, through:
+As of 2026, Moove Media offers an integrated outdoor advertisement platforms, reaching commuters islandwide, through: